 The Loeb Center asks third-party recruiters to review and follow the Principles for Third-Party Recruiters set forth by NACE.

-The Career Centers may sponsor third party recruiting activities if the third party agency agrees to:
+Our Center may sponsor third party recruiting activities if the third-party agency agrees to:

 - Reveal the identity of the employer being represented and the nature of the relationship between the agency and the employer, and permit career services to verify this information by contacting the client.
-If the Career Centers have an existing relationship with the client, we will inform the third party agency and decline to post the position.
+If the Loeb Center has an existing relationship with the client, we will inform the third party agency and decline to post the position.